MazeedahOloko/IMDB-/README.md

 5) TOTAL BUDGET PER MOVIE

-    I did a lot of data cleaning to get this figure to.
+   I invested significant effort in refining this figure through a series of data cleaning steps.
-   *Firstly I had TO CHECK IF THERE ARE OTHER CHARACTERS IN MY BUDGET FIGURE
+   * To begin, I meticulously examined the budget figures to identify and address any instances of non-numeric characters.

 ```SELECT budget
   FROM imdb
   WHERE budget <> '' AND TRIM(budget) <> '' AND budget ~ '\D';